ngugimuchangi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Sort and display unique lines
 14. Find specific word in a file
 15. Find the count of lines with that match your search pattern
-16. Print next n lines after search
+16. Display next n lines after search
+17. Display lines that don't meet search pattern